-This article describes how to calculate an average value from categorical data in Displayr.
+This article describes how to calculate an average value from categorical data.

 The traditional means for outputting categorical data is with percentages representing each category's share of the total sample.
 However, there are a range of cases where it is useful to calculate an average value based on the categories.